You are not on your own.

 Even the best performers suffer from stage fright.
 Some suffer on a regular basis.

-It’s a confidence-shattering feeling, especially when you know deep down that you can do it but you just can’t in that moment.
+Especially when you know deep down that you can do it, but you just can’t in that moment.

 Follow the steps below and you’ll calm those nerves before singing and be raring to go.